-Noel Braun commenced his working life as a country school teacher, then moved into a corporate career which took him from Melbourne to Perth and Sydney.
-He has had a lifelong passion for writing and wrote the first words of his novels over forty years ago.
-After a busy career and raising a family of four, he has found the time in retirement to fulfil his long-held ambition to see his work in print.
+Noel Braun commenced his working life as a country schoolteacher, then moved into a corporate career, which took him from Melbourne to Perth and Sydney.
+He has had a lifelong passion for writing and wrote the first words of his novels fifty years ago.
+After a busy career and raising a family of four, he has found the time in retirement to fulfill long-held ambition to see his work in print.

-Noel has written two novels; Friend and Philosopher and Whistler Street.
-He has published four memoirs.
-No Way to Behave at a Funeral describes his grief journey following the death by suicide of his wife Maris.
-The Day was Made for Walking continues his journey as he undertakes a pilgrimage along the Camino de Santiago de Compostela through France and Spain.
-I Guess I’ll Just Keep on Walking and Keep Pressing On, Brother continue his exploration of the Camino through France, Spain and Portugal.
+Noel has published two novels: Friend and Philosopher and Whistler Street.
+He has published a memoir, No Way to Behave at a Funeral which describes his grief journey following the death by suicide of his wife Maris, and three explorations of the Camino de Santiago de Compostela: The Day was Made for Walking, I Guess Iíll Just Keep on Walking and Keep Pressing On, Brother.

-Noel presses on with his writing.
-He is a regular contributor to newsletters and is working on other manuscripts.
-He lives in the Snowy Mountains in the south-east of Australia and enjoys getting out in the national parks surrounding his home.<\p>
+Noel has taken his time with his third novel No Comfort on a Chilly Night.
+He commenced the first draft twenty years ago and wrote four other books in the meantime.
+He is working on other manuscripts.
+He lives in the Snowy Mountains where he is involved with the community.
+He is a keen walker and enjoys getting out in the national parks surrounding his home.<\p>